KareemKhamis/Migration-project-between-Azure-DevOps-Cloud/README.md

 # Migrate Test Cases

+Note: Migrating Test Cases First
+When planning our data migration, we prioritize Test Cases for a good reason:

+* Dependency: Test Cases are often linked to Test Plans through Test Suites.
+* By migrating Test Cases first, we ensure that when we later migrate the Test Plans, the associated Test Cases already exist in the destination organization.

 1. I started the migration with **Test Cases** along with their attachments to the Target Project, This is its configuration at the Processors in the JSON file: `"WIQLQueryBit": "AND [System.WorkItemType] = 'Test Case'` "

 ![TestCaseBeforeMigration](https://github.com/KareemKhamis/Migration-project-between-Azure-DevOps-Cloud/assets/96993017/dc61090e-96ea-4b41-9f2b-57786165a74f)